-In 2016 HCA offered three new medical plan options for enrollees in HCA’s Public Employees Benefits Board (PEBB) Program.
-This model tests an accountable care plan (ACP) approach.
-Under this shared risk model, the ACPs assume financial and clinical responsibility for a defined population of public employees.
+In 2016, HCA offered three new medical plan options for enrollees in HCA’s Public Employees Benefits Board (PEBB) Program.
+This model tests an accountable care plan approach.
+Under this shared risk model, accountable care network providers assume financial and clinical responsibility for a defined population of public employees.

-Employers are free to review the following contracting documents to support their own adoption of accountable care and value-based purchasing.
+Employers are invited to review the following contracting documents to support their own adoption of accountable care and value-based purchasing.

 ACP contract materials